isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/entropy-methods/entropy-methods.typ

     + Pick a vertex $x$ with probability proportional to its degree $deg(x)$, and then a random neighbour $Y$ of $x$.
     + Same as above with $x$ and $y$ exchanged.
     By the equivalence, it follows that $Y_1 = y$ with probability $deg(y) \/ abs(E(G))$, so $X_2 Y_1$ is uniform in $E(G)$, so $X_2 = x'$ with probability $d(x') \/ abs(E(G))$, so $X_2 Y_2$ is uniform in $E(G)$.
-    // TODO: why are X_1, X_2 and Y_1, Y_2 independent? as if we know X_1, then we know X_2 must lie at most two edges away from X_1

     Let $U_A$ be the uniform distribution on $A$.
 Therefore, by the @lem:chain-rule, $ H(X_1, Y_1, X_2, Y_2) & = H(X_1) + H(Y_1 | X_1) + H(X_2 | X_1, Y_1) + H(Y_2 | X_1, Y_1, X_2) \